 Community participation is an integral part and the heart of integrated development planning process; hence the municipality also embarks on a programme known as the Community Consultation Programme.
 The municipality undertakes its own community participation programme twice in a financial year cycle.
 The first consultation process is done during the analysis phase wherein municipal officials meet with various stakeholders at ward level to collect service delivery data.
 The second consultation is conducted after the adoption of the draft IDP document of the next financial year.
-In addition to this engagement there are various other stakeholder meetings such as IDP Managers' Forum, IDP Rep Forum, and District Development Planning Forum which comprise a wider representation of stakeholders, ranging from business, labour, civil society.
-Ward committees and Councillors as well as members of the public among others.
-The core processes implementation, evaluation monitoring are and of programmes/projects.
+In addition to this engagement there are various other stakeholder meetings such as IDP Managers' Forum, IDP Rep Forum, and District Development Planning Forum which comprise a wider representation of stakeholders, ranging from business, labour, civil society, Ward committees and Councillors as well as members of the public among others.
+The core monitoring processes are implementation, evaluation and of the IDP programmes/projects.